-Kim Stengle is in her third season as an assistant coach with
+Kim Stengle is in her fourth season as an assistant coach with

 the CUA women’s cross country and women's and men's track and

 field programs.
 A 2007 graduate of CUA, Stengle was a

 standout on the Cardinal track and field and women’s soccer

 Stengle has made quite the impact during her first two years on the CUA staff.
 She helped to mentor Kelly Carioto to two of the best seasons at CUA in recent memory.
 Carioto captured the 2011 Landmark Conference and ECAC indoor shot put championships, the 2012 outdoor conference shot put and discus titles, and was named a 2012 Academic All-American.

 On the men's side Stengle worked with 2012 All-Conference performer Pete Schramm, who placed second in the discus at the outdoor championships.

 Stengle also leads the Cardinals' recruiting efforts, helping to secure some of the largest and talented freshmen classes in the program's history.

 Arguably the greatest women’s thrower in school annals, Stengle accumulated a plethora of honors during her time at CUA.
 She is the school record holder in the javelin, hammer, and discus, and was a three-time conference champion in the javelin, a two-time champion in the hammer and weight throw and she also won the league title in the shot put once.